-Introduction To Spread Betting
+Introduction to Spread Betting

 Sporting Index is a well established UK based spread betting company founded in 1992.
 Starting off with just five members of staff and a nominal amount of clients, Sporting Index has grown into the market leader for UK spread betting claiming an estimated 70% plus of the market share.
 They have a rating of Great on Trust Pilot and were voted as number one trusted gambling provider for Sports Spread and Fixed Odds Betting.
-As market leaders they are also market innovators, offering the first online sports spread betting website of it's kindback in 2001.
+As market leaders they are also market innovators, offering the first online sports spread betting website of it's kind back in 2001.
 Moving forward to present day and Sporting Index have an estimated 300 plus employees and office headquarters in London, with additional offices in Wigan.
 They offer sports, political, showbiz spread betting markets but have also branched out to offer online gaming in the form of their casino, live casino and games platforms.
 Spread betting is different to ordinary betting techniques, read on to find out more or existing Profit Accumulator members can find a full video guide on the Sporting Index new account offer and an overview of spread betting here.

 What is Spread Betting?

 Spread betting gives customers the opportunity to bet for or against a prediction, by going higher or lower.
 For example, Sporting Index might list a prediction that the Total Goals in the Germany v Brazil World Cup game would be 2.7-2.9.
 If you thought that there would be more goals than that, you would "Buy", which means to go high.
-If you thought there would be less goals than that, you would "Sell", which means to go low.
+If you thought there would be fewer goals than that, you would "Sell", which means to go low.

 So, for the sake of this example, let's say that you decided to "Buy" Total Goals with a £10 stake on this game at 2.9, the available price to buy on Sporting Index.
 As it turned out, there were 8 goals scored in that match.